brauger/rock-paper-scissors-exercise/README.md

 1. Navigate to the code dropdown menu on the repository in GitHub
 2. Select "Open with GitHub Desktop"
-3. Clone to an easy to find location like your desktop
+3. Clone to an easy to find location like your local desktop

 ##### From the command-line, navigate to the local repository by using code like the following: